bamless/jstar/README.md

    similar to the one of LUA, freeing the user from the burden of keeping track of memory owned by the language.
  - **Fully object oriented**.
-Every entity, from numbers to class instances, is an object in **J\*** and exceptions are used for signaling errors.
+Every entity, from numbers to class instances, is an object in **J\***
- - **Fast**.
-Low memory footprint and efficient implementation make **J\*** competitive in the class of dynamic scripting languages.
  - **Modular**.
 A fully fledged module system makes it easy to split your code across multiple files
  - **Easily extensible**.
 The language can be easily extended by creating C functions callable from **J\*** using the API, or by importing [C extensions](https://github.com/bamless/jsocket) provided as dynamic libraries.
- - **Highly portable**.
-The language is implemented in standard C99 and has no dependencies, making it available on almost all platforms that provide a C compiler.

 To get a feel of the language, [try it in your browser](https://jstar-lang.github.io/docs/demo)!